L36D/blowfish/content/About/index.en.md

 Every human being love to be loved.
 Whatever love is, it is the true beauty behind all the things we love, it is the only one who loves itself and be loved itself.
 It is so perfect that the only thing it can do is to love itself.
 From love derives everything inside existence, giving all the essence it needs from love.

+As I'm a lover, I cannot love myself.
+Even if one that isn't love loves itself, one doesn't feel to be loved.
+That's one of the many reasons human is a social being.
 ## Why I am a loner?

 # A philosopher